teafam/BIOINFO-Final-Project-Phylogenetic-Analysis/README.md

 Install MUSCLE: https://www.drive5.com/muscle/downloads.htm

 * Generate the AFA file output:
-1. Open Command Prompt in the folder that contains muscle.exe and your input FASTA file
+1. Open Command Prompt in the folder that contains muscle.exe and your input FASTA file.
-2. Run the command "muscle.exe -in filename1.fasta -out filename2.fasta"
+2. Run the command "muscle.exe -in filename1.fasta -out filename2.afa"
 3. Ensure that the process terminates accordingly.
 MUSCLE will forcefully stop if there is a memory limit exceeded error.
 Downsize your data for this issue.
 4. Upon completion, your AFA file should be in the same folder.